janko/janko.io/_posts/2016-07-18-partial-downloads-with-enumerators-and-fibers.md

 So, what we need to do is get the `response` object, and then somehow stop further execution.
 After a lot of thinking, it finally hit me -- [Fibers].
-Fibers allow you pause the execution using `Fiber.yield`, and then `Fiber#resume` at any point.
+Fibers allow you to pause the execution using `Fiber.yield`, and then later `Fiber#resume` at any point.
 Let's use Fibers to get our `response` and pause terminating the connection.